Sarcoptic Mange

 Some folk, concerned about mange affecting their dogs, suppose the answer is to remove infected foxes from the area.
 This is simplistic and misses the point, as it fails to address the original reservoir of infection.

-Can Mange be treated?
+Can Mange be treated in the wild?

 Yes, is the simple answer, though we do not recommend veterinary medications be fed in the wild due to toxic dangers to pets and other wildlife.
+In any event, these can only be obtained on prescription from a vet, and it is illegal for charities such as ourselves to dispense veterinary medications.

-How do I catch the fox to receive help?
+If it can’t be treated in the wild, how do I catch the fox to receive help?

 Will my pets be affected?